 - a) Additional support and time from subject or other teachers.
-This support may include: - Review of topics at student's own pace - Provision of additional resources suited to student's preferred learning style and academic ability - Assistance with time management and organisation - b) The Student Guidance Assistant (SGA) may be used for in class or individual tutorial support. - Heads of Year and Heads of Department have a responsibility to be aware of SEND students and to offer support to relevant tutors and teachers.
-Students may be assigned sixth form mentors for particular subjects or general support. - d) Sixth form peer supporters can provide help with regard to emotional and social relationships issues. - Use of external agencies in school.
+This support may include: - Review of topics at student's own pace - Provision of additional resources suited to student's preferred learning style and academic ability - Assistance with time management and organisation - b) In-class, individual or group support may be provided by those working in the SEN, Student Guidance, Health & Welfare or Pastoral teams. - c) Heads of Year and Heads of Department have a responsibility to be aware of SEND students and to offer support to relevant tutors and teachers.
+Students may be assigned sixth form mentors for particular subjects or general support. - d) Sixth form peer supporters can provide help with regard to emotional and social relationships issues. - e) Use of external agencies in school.
 Referrals will be made through the SENCO.
-The agencies operating in school are as follows: - The Educational Psychologist comes to school on request to carry out assessments for specific learning difficulties, give advice on learning and study strategies to students and staff and attend parent and staff consultations. - The local authority SEaTSS (Special Education and Training Support Service) can be used (by referral) to access further support. - Team 1 Autism/Social Communication/Social Emotional Mental Health (SEMH) - o Team 2 General learning difficulties (GLD), including medical syndromes, Language and Communication needs - o Team 3 Physical and complex needs, Specific literacy difficulties (SPLD) - Team 4 Sensory needs (including Vision and hearing) - A link advisor from SEaTSS and the Educational Psychologist meet with the SENCO termly to plan SEND provision. - Two school counsellors work part-time in the school and see individual students on a range of issues.
-Group workshops are offered occasionally.
+The agencies operating in school are as follows: - The Educational Psychologist comes to school on request to carry out assessments for specific learning difficulties, give advice on learning and study strategies to students and staff and attend parent and staff consultations. - The local authority SEaTSS (Special Education and Training Support Service) can be used (by referral) to access further support. - Team 1 Autism/Social Communication/Social Emotional Mental Health (SEMH) - Team 2 General learning difficulties (GLD), including medical syndromes, Language and Communication needs - Team 3 Physical and complex needs, Specific literacy difficulties (SPLD) - Team 4 Sensory needs (including Vision and hearing)